 Too much alcohol can lead to low mood and anxiety.
-It can also cause sleep problems, dizziness, memory problems and damage your liver, heart and brain over time.
-Our bodies become more sensitive to alcohol as we get older, so it’s likely to affect you more than younger people.
+It can also cause sleep problems, dizziness, and memory problems and damage your liver, heart and brain over time.
+As we age, our bodies become more sensitive to alcohol, so it’s likely to affect you more than younger people.

 If you’re worried about your drinking, talk to your GP.
 Drink Aware can also help you understand if your drinking is putting your health at risk and has strategies on how to cut down or stop.

 What can I do to improve my mental health in later life?

 Our guide on how to look after your mental health in later life has practical tips on staying mentally well.

 Planning, asking for support if you need it, taking care of your physical and mental well-being and making time for the things you love can help you enjoy your later life.